 If you're a report viewer, you can sort and apply filters and slicers as you dig into the data to discover insights and look for answers.

 You create Power BI reports with a special edition of Power BI Desktop.
-[Download Power BI Desktop].
+Download Microsoft Power BI Desktop (Optimized for Power BI Report Server - June 2017 GA).

 Paginated reports are document-style reports, in which the more data you have, the more rows in the tables, and the more pages the report has.
 They make great fixed-layout, pixel-perfect documents optimized for printing, such as PDF and Word files.